Skip to main content

 The subjective experience of “brain fog” can be traced to quantifiable changes in neurophysiology, driven by the decline of key anabolic and neurosteroid hormones.
 The primary axis of interest in this context is the somatotropic axis, which governs the production of Growth Hormone (GH) and its principal mediator, Insulin-like Growth Factor 1 (IGF-1).

-The age-related decline in this axis, known as somatopause, is temporally correlated with a decline in cognitive function, particularly in the domains of and episodic memory.
+The age-related decline in this axis, known as somatopause, is temporally correlated with a decline in cognitive function, particularly in the domains of executive function and episodic memory.
 This is not a mere coincidence.
 Both GH and IGF-1 have receptors throughout the brain, with particularly high concentrations in the hippocampus and prefrontal cortex, the very regions subserving these cognitive processes.

 How Does GHRH Therapy Impact Brain Function?